cron1c/ranciliopid32-touch/CONTRIBUTING.md

 # Contributing Guideline

 **Do you have some free time to spend with programming?
 You like Coffee and you know about PID or other stuff?
-See how can you help to improve the graphics library!**
+See how can you help to improve the PID Controller!**

 There are many ways to join the community.
 If you have some time to work with us I'm sure you will find something that fits you!
 You can:
 -   help others in the [Forum](https://forum.ranciliopid.de/)